ajay-kgp/ajay-kgp/README.md

 - 👋 Hi, I’m @ajay-kgp
-- 👀 I’m interested in SDE/Product/Data
+- 👀 Trying to make web a better place
-- 🌱 I’m currently working as intern at Citymall
+- 🌱 Currently building some great tech at CityMall
 - 📫 How to reach me- ajaj.yadav@citymall.live, ajajaj2807@gmail.com

 <!---